-Who Will Treat Exotic Pets?
+What Veterinarians Will Treat Exotic Pets?

+Exotic pet specialists can be hard to come by so a pet owner's next best option is to find a veterinarian that simply has experience treating exotic pets.
 When looking for a veterinarian, ask them about their training, credentials, and memberships in specialty organizations such as the Association of Avian Veterinarians (AAV), Association of Exotic Mammal Veterinarians (AEMV), or the Association of Reptile and Amphibian Veterinarians (ARAV).
-At the very least, choose a veterinarian with a real interest in exotic species who is willing to learn more about them and who will consult with a specialist when needed.
+At the very least, choose a veterinarian with a real interest in exotic species who is willing to learn more about them and consult with a specialist when needed.

-Where to Look for an Exotics Vet
+Where to Find an Exotics Vet

+Having one primary veterinarian and one or two back up vets in case someone is out of the office or closed when you need them is ideal.
 Hopefully you'll never have to see your new exotics vet for anything other than a routine check up but knowing where you need to go if your pet has an emergency is priceless.

-Edited by Adrienne Kruzer, RVT
+Edited by Adrienne A. Kruzer, RVT, LVT